 Another Door I Re-purposed

 Here is another door I saved and re-purposed from the remodeling of our house to make my potting bench complete.
-But the one I need your help with is the door in the first photo above.
 I love having reminders in my garden that turn my thoughts toward Jesus!
 He’s also the Potter!

 When I look at those doors in my garden, I’ll remember these five doors above.

 Which doors do you want to open?
 Which ones do you need to open the most?
 I’d love to hear from you anytime.
 You can always write me through my contact page.
 Just fill out the basic name and address info, and then it will come to me.
 Your name or info is not shared with anyone.

 Using the share buttons on this blog post, please feel free to share about my website or this blog post with others in your social media circles so we can work together in encouraging others toward intimacy with God.
 Please do not reproduce any of my blog posts without express and written permission from me.

 If you haven’t signed up for my weekly posts and newsletter updates, remember to do so soon.
 I think you’ll enjoy the complimentary ebook that you’ll receive when you sign up.
 You can also follow me on Goodreads, and if you are visual, like me, you can follow my boards on Pinterest.